 “In all of this there are also a lot of political interests, there is competition.
 They don’t want Mexican avocados to get into the United States because it would rule in the United States because of its quality”, López Obrador justified.

-López Obrador explained the bans were more about an overall political attitude of countries towards Mexico.
+López Obrador explained the bans were more about the overall political attitude of countries towards Mexico.

 The avocado ban was the latest of several actual or potential sanctions last week on Mexican exports.

 On Thursday, the U.S. Trade Representative’s Office filed an environmental complaint against Mexico for failing to stop illegal fishing to protect the critically endangered vaquita marina, the world’s smallest porpoise.